Who We Are

 Anthony Smith, Trustee

-Anthony is the deputy headteacher of The Reach Free School in Rickmansworth leading on STEM, Inclusion and Safeguarding.
+Anthony is the deputy headteacher of The Reach Free School in Rickmansworth leading on curriculum and data.
+His previous SLT roles included STEM, Inclusion and Safeguarding.
 He was previously an assistant headteacher and school governor at Rickmansworth School.
 A teacher of maths and physical education, he has held roles leading on progress and achievement, behaviour and promoting the education and well-being of disadvantaged pupils.
-He is inextricably linked to the Saracens family with his wife working for the Saracens Sports Foundation.
+He is inextricably linked to the Saracens family with his wife working for the Saracens Foundation.

 Mitesh Velani, Trustee

 Mitesh is a Chartered Accountant who trained & qualified with Deloitte’s Banking & Financial Markets division in 2006.
 Client base included Royal Bank of Scotland, Morgan Stanley & Merrill Lynch.
 After a 12-month secondment to the Corporate Finance arm of Deloitte, principally working on mergers & acquisitions, Mitesh left the Company to become Director and Co-owner of Moonlight Foods Ltd, a start-up in the FMCG sector.
 Mitesh joined Saracens in 2010 as Finance Director and moved to Chief Operating Officer and most recently Chief Executive Officer.
+Mitesh left Saracens in an Executive capacity at the start of 2020 but remains close to the Club.
 Having grown up in North London, Finchley, Mitesh has a personal attachment to the area and is keen to be involved with the development of educational services in the borough of Barnet.

 Kevin Perry, Ex-Officio Trustee, Chair of SHS Local Governing Body